igrishaev/pg2/docs/errors.md

 # Errors and Exceptions

-PG2 introduces two kinds of exceptions: `PGError` and `PGErrorResponse`.
+PG2 introduces 3 kinds of exceptions: `PGIOException`, `PGError` and `PGErrorResponse`.
+All of these Exception types inherit from `PGBaseError`.

+**A `PGIOException`** usually occurs based on connection-related issues, for example being unable to connect to the server, or being unable to read/write to the connection.

 **A `PGError` exception** usually happens on the client side due to wrong values or encode/decode errors.
 Below, the exception pops up because PG2 cannot encode